RainbowRobotics/cobot_docs/technical_docs/back_up_log.md

 To retrieve the log data, go to Set-up > Log/Utility > Log and click the Get button.
 ![missing](/technical_docs/common/backup_log/1_2.png)

-After clicking the Get button, if a popup window like the one shown on the left appears, the log data has been successfully retrieved.
+After clicking the Get button, if a popup window like the one shown on the bottom appears, the log data has been successfully retrieved.
 ![missing](/technical_docs/common/backup_log/3.png)

-By clicking the Load button below Get, you can view up to 10 days of log data, as shown in the image on the right.
+By clicking the Load button below Get, you can view up to 10 days of log data, as shown in the image on the bottom.
 ![missing](/technical_docs/common/backup_log/1_4.png)

-By selecting the desired date, you can view the log data for that day, as shown in the image on the left.
+By selecting the desired date, you can view the log data for that day, as shown in the image on the bottom.
 ![missing](/technical_docs/common/backup_log/1_5.png)

 On the right, you can selectively extract and view only the desired items by using the All ~ User options.